Fifty percent of millennials have a side gig, according to a study by Experian.

 If you have a healthy savings account, then you’ll have peace of mind to go all-in on your side business.
 To help you boost your emergency fund faster, you can try automating your finances.

-With a Chime bank account, for example, you can save when you get paid and automatically direct 10% of every paycheck into your Chime Savings Account.
+With a Chime bank account, for example, you can save when you get paid and automatically direct a percentage of every paycheck into your Chime Savings Account.
 This way you can put your savings on autopilot and reach full-time entrepreneur status sooner.
 As a bonus, if you use your Chime Visa Debit Card to make purchases, Chime will round up each purchase you make to the nearest dollar, and transfer the round up amount right into your Savings Account.

 7. Schedule in Self-Care